edgamat/edgamat.github.io/_posts/2019-08-27-Dependency-Injection-In-ASPNET-Core.md

 I recommend you read the [Microsoft documentation][ms-di] to learn about how the Microsoft reasons about Dependency Injection in ASP.NET Core applications.

-The built-in DI container in ASP.NET Core is simple to use and configure.
+The built-in DI container in ASP.NET Core is a good place to start.
+Microsoft provides good documentation to use and configure it.
 It implements three lifetime styles that allow you to implement a solid DI framework:

 | Name      | Description                                                                                                        |
 | --------- | ------------------------------------------------------------------------------------------------------------------ |